-- Use leaves to smother more areas of lawn for future wildlife gardens by piling leaves over layers of black and white newspaper and enclosing with chicken wire fencing to prevent leaves from blowing away.
+- Use leaves to smother more areas of lawn for future wildlife gardens by piling leaves over layers of cardboard, or black and white newspaper and enclosing with chicken wire fencing to prevent leaves from blowing away.
+Some people use plastic tarps for smothering or solarization, but I’m hesitant about using too much plastic.
+Also, you may have to spot treat with herbicide some of the aggressive invasive plants which cannot be dug up or smothered, but please do so very carefully.
+Some methods may be more successful in different landscapes, so do what best for you, remembering these words of wisdom “Do no harm.”

 - If you have to remove leaves, try raking your leaves instead of blowing them if you are physically able to or instead use an electric mower or blower (less noise and air pollution than gas powered equipment).
 Also, do not rake leaves into nearby waterways (rivers, lakes, streams, storm drains, drainage pipes, etc).
 The excess volume of decaying leaves can harm aquatic species.
 Tip: As I rake leaves away, I keep an eye out for wildlife and move them back into the garden if I spot something.
 It does take a little extra time, but it’s worth it to me to save a few.
 It’s amazing, but something that looks like a grub could be a firefly or butterfly larva if you take the time to I.D.

 - Have fun!!!
 Toss the leaves around, enjoy the sound of walking through the leaves, and jump into a pile!